getify/Functional-Light-JS/ch2.md

 # Functional-Light JavaScript
-# Chapter 2: Foundations of Functional Functions
+# Chapter 2: The Nature Of Functions

 Functional Programming is **not just programming with the `function` keyword.** Oh if only it was that easy, I could end the book right here!
-But importantly, the function really *is* at the center of FP.
+Nevertheless, functions really *are* at the center of FP.
 And it's how we use functions that makes our code *functional*.

-But, how sure are you that you know what *function* means?
+But, how sure are you that you know what *function* really means?

-In this chapter and the next, we're going to lay the groundwork for the rest of the book by covering all the foundational aspects of functions.
-In some ways, the content here is a review of all the things even a non-FP programmer should know about functions.
-But if we want to get the most out learning FP concepts, we've got to *know* functions inside and out.
+In this chapter, we're going to lay the groundwork for the rest of the book by exploring all the foundational aspects of functions.
+Actually, this is a review of all the things even a non-FP programmer should know about functions.
+But certainly if we want to get the most out of FP concepts, it's essential we *know* functions inside and out.

 Brace yourself, because there's a lot more to the function than you may have realized.

 ## What Is A Function?

-So... what is a function?
+On its surface, the question, "What is a function?", seems to have an obvious answer: a function is a collection of code that can be executed one or more times.

+While this definition is reasonable, it's missing some very important essence that is the core of a *function* as it applies to FP.
+So let's dig below the surface to understand functions more completely.

 ### Brief Math Review